Lefschetz theorems in flat cohomology and applications: Introduction

-Both proofs of Theorem~\ref{thm:intro-main-3} share a similar idea of using perfectoid techniques to reduce the study of flat cohomology of $\mu_p$ to studying cohomology of certain coherent sheaves.
-However, the actual proofs seem to be fairly different.
-Our proof is global and is based on the Lefschetz hyperplane theorem from \cite{ABM}.
-While the proof in \cite{Ces-Scholze} is local, they relate the Picard group of $X$ to the local Picard group of the vertex $x$ of the affine cone over $X$, and then use local techniques to study that Picard group.
-Namely, if $R$ is the local ring $x$, $\rm{Pic}(X)/\Z[\O_X(1)]$ injects into $\rm{Pic}(\Spec R \setminus \{x\})$, and it is good enough to get Theorem~\ref{thm:intro-main-3}.
-This is the reason why their methods do not seem to be sufficient to get a proof of Theorem~\ref{thm:intro-main-5}.
-Both proofs are uniform in $\dim X$ and do not make any assumptions on singularities of $X$.
+Both proofs of Theorem~\ref{thm:intro-main-3} share a similar idea of using prismatic techniques to reduce the study of flat cohomology of $\mu_p$ to studying the cohomology of certain coherent sheaves.
+However, the details of the proofs seem to be fairly different.
+Our proof is global and is based on the Lefschetz hyperplane theorem from \cite{ABM}, while the proof in \cite{Ces-Scholze} is local; in their argument they relate the Picard group of $X$ to the local Picard group of the vertex $x$ of the affine cone over $X$, and then use local techniques to study that Picard group.
+Namely, if $R$ is the local ring of $x$, $\rm{Pic}(X)/\Z[\O_X(1)]$ injects into $\rm{Pic}(\Spec R \smallsetminus \{x\})$, and this is good enough to prove Theorem~\ref{thm:intro-main-3}.
+However, the failure of the map $\rm{Pic}(X)/\Z[\O_X(1)] \to \rm{Pic}(\Spec R \smallsetminus \{x\})$ to be surjective is the main reason why their methods do not seem to be sufficient to obtain a proof of Theorem~\ref{thm:intro-main-5}.
+Both proofs treat all syntomic singularities uniformly in arbitrary dimension.

-Apart from this vanishing, we obtain the following Lefschetz type result for sufficiently ample Cartier divisors in a projective syntomic $k$-scheme.